Interrupting your studies (taking time out)

 If you do decide that you want to interrupt your studies, you must get permission from your academic school.
 Speak to your personal tutor or academic adviser about why you feel that you need to interrupt, whether this will be allowed, and if so, when would be the best time for you to return.
 If you are an undergraduate or taught postgraduate student, you can only resume at the start of a semester, not part way through.
 There is a Student Support Officer in most academic schools who is usually your first point of contact for this type of issue.

-Your Tier 4 immigration permission requires you to be enrolled and studying full-time at Queen Mary University of London.
+Your Tier 4 immigration permission requires you to be enrolled and studying full-time at Queen Mary.
 If you interrupt, your permission will normally be curtailed and you will need to leave the UK.
 Your Tier 4 immigration permission does not allow you to interrupt and stay in the UK for work experience, to earn money for your studies, or to spend a “gap year” in the UK.
 Please see our guidance on Tier 4 Reporting and Curtailment for more information.

 How do I apply for an interruption of study?